-My starting point when approaching architecture and planning is the choice not to take existing terminology as a given.
-My approach to the planning of public buildings reevaluates the public space in the Western world in general, and in Israel specifically.
-When approaching a public project plan, usually via competition, I first of all examine the definitions of the program in relation to the Private and the Public in the project itself, the relationship between the net, gross and terra, the environment making use of the building, both from the standpoint of the building’s typology as well as their socioeconomic cross-sections, and reconnect all of these into a new world of terminology and starting points which creates an integral, flexible and innovative public space.
+My starting point when approaching architecture and planning is the decision not to take existing terminology as a given.
+My approach to the planning of public buildings reevaluates public space in the Western world in general, and in Israel specifically.
+When approaching a public project plan, usually via competition, I first of all examine the definitions of the program in relation to the private and the public in the project itself, the relationship between the net, gross and terra, the surroundings that make use of the building, both from the standpoint of the building’s typology as well as their socioeconomic cross-sections, and reconnect all of these into a new world of terminology and starting points which creates an integral, flexible, and innovative public space.

-Within the category of public buildings, I have, among other things, planned educational environments such as schools and Eshkolot kindergartens.
-Education is dear to me, both as a mother of three who have, and still are, students in the various levels of the educational system, as well as a university teacher and mentor.
-Out of a wish to allow my children an ideal environment that will support my educational views, and my understanding that leading by example and what the kids absorb at home are the main factors influencing their development, I have chosen to enroll them in unique and private systems more similar to home-schooling, such as the anthroposophical and Montessori systems.
-When they entered public schools, I was shocked, which led me to systematically work in all aspects of the field, and especially the architectural aspects.
-The second decade of the millennium finds Israelis conflicted between the wish to achieve excellence and personal empowerment and the elimination of the Self as against community and society.
-This conflict is expressed in the education system, where the boundaries between I and We are blurred, as are those between the individual and the group.
-Education requires consensual change from within outwards, developing a value system and reorganizing it while being aware and conscious of the other, the different, the Who and the What that are outside the Self.
-Learning, on the other hand, is the act of collecting, memorizing and understanding information.
-It is an individual action internalized by the Self, as opposed to education which is from within to without, which creates interaction with fellow learners and with the environment.
-In my approach to the design of such buildings, I create architecture which develops an environment that would support these two contrasting aspects, and one which allows flexibility and a flow of spaces which serve as background and support two different and varied types of learning, both individually and in groups, and social interaction through mutual acceptance and harmony.
+Within the category of public buildings, I have, among others, planned educational environments such as schools and kindergarten campuses.
+Education is very precious to me, both as a mother of three who are still students in the various levels of the educational system, and a university teacher and mentor.
+Out of a wish to allow my children an ideal environment that will support my educational views, and my understanding that leading by example and what the kids absorb at home are the main factors influencing their development, I have chosen to enroll them in unique and private school systems that more closely resemble home-schooling, such as the anthroposophical and Montessori systems.
+When they entered public schools, I was shocked; this prompted me me to systematically engage in all aspects of the field, and especially the architectural aspects.
+The second decade of the millennium finds Israelis conflicted between the wish to achieve excellence and personal empowerment and the elimination of the self in favour of the community and society.
+This conflict is expressed in the education system, where the boundaries between “I” and “we” are blurred, as are those between the individual and the group.
+Education requires consensual change from within outwards, developing a value system and reorganizing it while being aware and conscious of the other, the who and what that are outside the self.
+Learning, on the other hand, is the act of collecting, memorizing, and understanding information.
+It is an individual action internalized by the self, as opposed to education which is from within to without, which creates interaction with fellow learners and with the environment.
+In my approach to the design of such buildings, I create architecture that develops an environment supporting these two contrasting aspects.
+At the same time, my designs allow flexibility and a flow of spaces that supports two different and varied types of learning, both individually and in groups, and social interaction through mutual acceptance and harmony.

-Mikvehs (Jewish ritual baths), galleries, museums, auditoriums, research institutes and more.
+Jewish ritual baths (mikvahs) galleries, museums, auditoriums, research institutes, and more

-In the portfolio of select works are: a school in the Ha’Mashtela neighborhood in Tel Aviv; Bezek headquarters on Moshe Sneh St, in Tel Aviv; the Lily & Bloom Hotel, in Tel Aviv; the Haifa court competitions; the Sherover Culture Center; the Acropolis Museum; the Queensland Gallery of Modern Art, in Brisbane; the Rishon Le’Zion Center for Education and Culture; the Hedva Ibshitz Centre for the Study of the Holocaust; and Beit Klal.
+The portfolio of selected works includes: a school in the Ha’Mashtela neighborhood in Tel Aviv; Bezek headquarters on Moshe Sneh St, in Tel Aviv; the Lily & Bloom Hotel, in Tel Aviv; the Haifa court competitions; the Sherover Culture Center; the Acropolis Museum; the Queensland Gallery of Modern Art, in Brisbane; the Rishon Le’Zion Center for Education and Culture; the Hedva Ibshitz Centre for the Study of the Holocaust; and Beit Klal.